FhenixProtocol/fhenix-docs/docs/devdocs/Fhenix Testnet/Integration.md

 ### Public Endpoints

-We have public endpoints available for the Helium Testnet, which can be used:
+We have public endpoints available for the Nitrogen Testnet, which can be used:

 <table>
    <thead>